aospapp/aosp/system/core/init/README.md

   _flag_s include "ro", "rw", "remount", "noatime", ...
   _options_ include "barrier=1", "noauto\_da\_alloc", "discard", ... as
   a comma separated string, eg: barrier=1,noauto\_da\_alloc

+`parse_apex_configs`
+> Parses config file(s) from the mounted APEXes.
+Intented to be used only once when apexd notifies the mount event by setting apexd.status to ready.

 `restart <service>`
 > Stops and restarts a running service, does nothing if the service is currently